Good condition guide

 Fair wear and tear occurs when normal use causes acceptable deterioration to the vehicle’s condition at the end of a contract or finance agreement.
 The age, mileage and use of the vehicle are taken into account.

-We recommend you carry out your own inspection of the vehicle 10-12 weeks before it’s due for return.
+We suggest you check your vehicle 10-12 weeks before it’s due for return.
 This will give you time to arrange to have any unacceptable wear and tear repaired.
 But don't forget to:

-Make sure you assess your vehicle in good light.
-Assessments carried out in poor light may mean you miss something.
+Make sure you check your vehicle in good light.
+Checks carried out in poor light may mean you miss something.

 Be objective and assess your vehicle as honestly as you can.